isaacnmm/pestpolicy-hugo2XX/content/posts/best-substrate-for-leopard-gecko/index.md

 layout: post
 ---

-When choosing the best [substrate](https://pestpolicy.com/best-substrate-for-bearded-dragons/) for [leopard geckos](https://animaldiversity.org/accounts/Eublepharis_macularius/), you can consider things like safety, ease of cleaning, and comfort for your pet.
+When choosing the best [substrate](https://pestpolicy.com/best-substrate-for-bearded-dragons/)for [leopard geckos](https://animaldiversity.org/accounts/Eublepharis_macularius/),you can consider things like safety, ease of cleaning, and comfort for your pet.

 The substrate is crucial as it forms the bedding of the gecko's enclosure, directly affecting their health and well-being.